framely/community/docs/guide/pingpong.md

 ## Test Chatbot

 OpenCUI provides a built-in testing feature "**Try It Now**" to help you to uncover bugs with the debug info, you can test your chatbot by typing messages.
-Let's test this PingPong chatbot, which will handle a basic conversation with a [default welcome message](concepts.md#default-intents) and response with *"pong"* to message *"ping"*.
+Let's test this pingpong chatbot, which will handle a basic conversation with a [default welcome message](concepts.md#default-intents) and response with *"pong"* to message *"ping"*.

 1. As **Try It Now** can only test committed content, please make sure both structure layer and language layer have been committed.